 2. In the past, users had to delete their old VPN profile and create a new profile that reflected their updated password.
 This is no longer the case.

 3. If you changed your password while connected to the VPN, your connection to the VPN will continue to work until you reboot or restart.
-If you would like to update your credentials while still connected, please follow direction A below.
-If you would like to connect to the VPN after a reboot or a restart, please follow direction B instead.
+To connect to the VPN after a reboot or a restart, please see below.